leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 }
 ```

-Meaning Leon will trigger the "guess" action on upcoming utterances until the loop breaks.
+Meaning Leon will trigger the `guess` action on upcoming utterances until the loop breaks.
 In this example, the loop expects an entity type of number.
 When the action returns a `isInActionLoop` to `false`, then the loop will break, probably because the Leon owner guessed the number.

 #### Next Action